 In per-window stereo, each pixel in the frame buffer contains a different section for left and right eyes (you can think of this as two pixels stored in the same address).

-Figure 3-12 shows the right buffer drawn first, the left buffer second.
-A different monitor might require the left buffer be drawn first.
+Figure 3-12 shows the left buffer drawn first, the right buffer second.
+A different monitor might require that the right buffer be drawn first.